dalguete/docker/bindfs/README.md

-All of this, because there's no chance to handle file ownership and perms from Docker itself when mounting volumes (again, maybe in the future, but meanwhile...), so that's why I extended a solution I've been used for quite a long time, to let containers use volumes and hosts be happy with that.
+All of this, because there's no chance to handle file ownership and perms from Docker itself when mounting volumes (again, maybe in the future, but meanwhile...), so that's why I'm using a solution I've been using for quite a long time, to let containers use volumes and hosts be happy with that.

 my-bindfs-mounts scripts (the solution)